Leonhard-Leopold/connect4-AI/README.md

-*Structure for Neural Network inspired by: https://github.com/AppliedDataSciencePartners*
+*Structure of Neural Network inspired by: https://github.com/AppliedDataSciencePartners*